Mike Krukow

-Michael Edward Krukow (born January 21, 1952), nicknamed "Kruk", is an American sportscaster and former professional baseball player.
+Michael Edward Krukow (/ˈkrukoʊ/ KROO-koh; born January 21, 1952), nicknamed "Kruk", is an American sportscaster and former professional baseball player.
 As a starting pitcher, he played in Major League Baseball (MLB) for the Chicago Cubs, Philadelphia Phillies, and San Francisco Giants.
 He has been a television and radio broadcaster for the Giants since 1990, and is one half of the popular "Kruk and Kuip" duo, alongside his friend and former teammate Duane Kuiper.
 He was an All-Star in 1986.
+Krukow will retire at the end of the 2026 MLB season, having spent 36 years in the broadcast booth.

 Early life

 Krukow was born in Long Beach, California, and attended San Gabriel High School in San Gabriel, California, where he played as a catcher.
 Krukow was a fan of the Los Angeles Dodgers, the Giants' archrival, and attended many games at Dodger Stadium with his father.
-He was drafted as a catcher by the California Angels in the 32nd round of the 1970 Major League Baseball Draft, but did not sign.
+He was drafted as a catcher by the California Angels in the 32nd round of the 1970 Major League Baseball draft, but did not sign.